anoma/namada/tech-specs/src/explore/design/ledger/accounts.md

 ### Transparent addresses

-A transparent address is a human-readable string very similar to a domain name, containing lowercase (uppercase can be converted to lower case by clients) only alpha-numeric ASCII characters, hyphen (`-`) and full stop (`.`) as a separator between the "labels" of the address.
+A transparent address is a human-readable string very similar to a domain name, containing only alpha-numeric ASCII characters, hyphen (`-`) and full stop (`.`) as a separator between the "labels" of the address.
+The letter case is not significant and any upper case letters are converted to lower case.
 The last label of an address is said to be the top-level name and each predecessor segment is the sub-name of its successor.

 The length of an address must be at least 3 characters.
 For compatibility with a legacy DNS TXT record, we'll use syntax as defined in [RFC-1034 - section 3.5 DNS preferred name syntax](https://www.ietf.org/rfc/rfc1034.txt).
 That is, the upper limit is 255 characters and 63 for each label in an address (which should be sufficient anyway); and the label must not begin or end with hyphen (`-`) and must not begin with a digit.